reidev275/ReducingDeveloperFriction/slides/index.md

 <section data-background="#F0AD4E">

-How do I know if the code I'm writing is any good?
+But how do I know if the code I'm writing is any good?

 </section>

+' you can write really bad code using really good patterns and vice versa

+***

 #Solid principals